 High Efficiency Clothes Dryers: Since 2010, the Program has been successful in advancing a consortium of efficiency programs, manufacturers, and the EPA on behalf of ENERGY STAR in the introduction of a super-efficient clothes dryer to the North American market, under the banner of the Super-Efficient Dryer Initiative (SEDI).
-As a result of SEDI, high efficiency clothes dryers were selected for the 2012 ENERGY STAR Emerging Technology Award, which will support manufacturers bringing this technology to the North American market.
-Although no new R&D initiatives will be introduced for energy efficient products in 2012-13, the Program will look to continue its leadership role in SEDI by supporting these manufacturers and providing upstream incentives for field testing high efficiency clothes dryers in New Jersey.
+As a result of SEDI, high efficiency clothes dryers were selected for the 2012 ENERGY STAR Emerging Technology Award, which supports manufacturers that bring this technology to the North American market.
+Although no new R&D initiatives will be introduced for energy efficient products, in FY2014 the Program will continue to explore opportunities to support high efficiency clothes dryers in New Jersey.